Govindu1729/Software-Tools-Techniques-for-AI---mini-project/README.md

   - `docker_build.png`
   - `docker_ps.png`
   - `streamlit_working.png`
-- Push the project to a private GitHub repository and add your TA as collaborator.
+- Push the project to a private GitHub repository and add your TA as a collaborator.